 I am the Whole School Literacy Co-ordinator at Madeley Academy, and am now in my sixth year of teaching.
 My work focuses on raising levels of Literacy throughout school through interventions and whole school strategies, in addition to a full time teaching commitment.
 I work closely with the SEN department, as I teach or am Personal Tutor to a large number of students with additional needs, including EHCPs.
 I have a detailed understanding of SEN codes of practice, in addition to hands on experience working with students who have a wide range of needs and can present challenging behaviour.
 Whilst training to teach part time, I worked in a variety of educational settings (including special schools and nurseries) in support roles, which has helped develop both skills and knowledge across both Literacy and SEN.

-As you may probably know I am currently a teacher working with year 2.
+As you may probably know I am currently a teacher working with year 6.
 I am the staff Governor who represents, teachers, teaching assistants and other staff members.
-I have worked at Aqueduct for the past 26 years and have had experience with working with most year groups within the school.
+I have worked at Aqueduct since September 2017.
+In my previous school I had experience with working with most year groups in KS2 within the school.
 I am currently responsible for Mathematics across school, a subject about which I am passionate.
-Outside of school I enjoy walking, reading, cooking and spending time with my family away in my caravan.
+Outside of school I live with my wife and our dog.